Nuclear Stress Test: What is it?

 - Defects caused by a partial blockage can appear much differently than defects caused by a total blockage.

 - If a defect is purely caused by a temporary lack of blood flow, it is said to be reversible.
 This type of defect can usually be corrected by restoring blood flow through the artery by inserting a stent or performing angioplasty.

 - If a defect is caused by a permanent lack of blood flow (also known as an infarct), it will appear the same on both rest and stress images and is said to not be “reversible.”

-Nuclear stress tests provide a minimally-invasive view into the blood flow of the heart.
-They can be used as both a first-look diagnostic test in patients who are at risk of CAD and as a routine test in patients with chronic CAD to monitor the progession of their disease.
+Nuclear stress tests provide a minimally-invasive view of the blood flow of the heart.
+They can be used as both a first-look diagnostic test in patients who are at risk of CAD and as a routine test in patients with chronic CAD to monitor the progression of their disease.

 If you have symptoms of CAD and may be at risk, do not hesitate to contact your physician.

 Comments are purely for informational purposes and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Disclaimer